 Obviously, being a physician, that interested me.

-And we always wondered, you know, what exactly was going on during the resuscitative process.
+And we always wondered what exactly was going on during the resuscitative process.

 We had a good idea what was going on from the medical and physiologic standpoint, but from the spiritual standpoint, of course, you learn absolutely nothing.

-And I guess that's because there's really nothing to learn, nothing can be proven from that standpoint.
+And I guess that's because there's really nothing to learn.

 I examined the heart, made sure there were no heart sounds.

-Thirty minutes later, I was called back on the floor and the nurses said, you know, Dr. Baumann, that patient you pronounced is now alert and talking.
+30 minutes later, I was Called back on the floor, and the nurses said, You know, Dr. Bauman, that patient you pronounced is now alert and talking.

-So that was my first introduction into this, you know, paranormal realm of what perhaps might be going on, so many things we don't understand.
+So that was my first introduction into this paranormal realm of what perhaps might be going on, so many things that we don't understand on the other side.

 Well, you know, in retrospect, looking back on my research over the last 30 years, I think this type of thing is not that extraordinary.

-And I think that's exactly what happened, was this patient probably was dead.
+And I think that's exactly what happened, was this patient probably was dead for some unknown period of time.

-And I think that's why we read so many stories about, in fact, one very interesting case that I discuss in God at the Speed of Light, where a patient lay in the hospital morgue in cold storage for like three days.
+And I think that's why we read so many stories about, in fact, one very interesting case that I discuss in God at the Speed of Light work, a patient lay in the hospital morgue in cold storage for like three days.

 You know, and the pathologist came in and was getting ready to perform his autopsy when he noticed his eyelid move.

-One thing led to another and they ended up doing surgery and the patient fully recovered.
+And one thing led to another, and they ended up doing surgery, and the patient fully recovered.

 I think it happened more than we would like to admit.

-Is there anything in science that can explain no brainwaves, no heart beating, no respirations, dead, and then 30 minutes, 2 hours, 5 hours, 3 days later, alive?
+Is there anything in science that can explain no brain waves, no heartbeating, no respirations, dead, and then 30 minutes, two hours, five hours, three days later, alive?

-Maybe just a very low blood pressure, a thready pulse that the physician could not detect, which is possible.
+Maybe just a very low blood pressure, a threaty pulse that the physician could not detect, which is possible.

 Certainly in the intensive care unit, you would often have patients where their blood pressure was so low, the only way you could even detect a blood pressure or a pulse was through something called a Doppler or an ultrasound.

-So that does happen, but usually these people, there are ways to detect that they're still alive.
+But usually these people are there are ways to detect that they're still alive.

 In fact, I feel very certain that the God of our Bible is the God of all religions.